adityachawla005/cryptonite_taskphase_Aditya/Comprehending Commands/Comprehending Commands.md

 <br>

 # Challenge 10-making directories
-This level required the use of making directories using mkdir command.
+This level required the use of mkdir command to make directories.

 ## Challenge Description
 We can create files.
 How about directories?
 You make directories using the mkdir command.
 Then you can stick files in there!